Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Preliminaries

-\begin{proof} Let us label the rows (and columns) of $\B$ with the edges, ordered lexicographically: the first $m$ rows correspond to the $i\to j$ edges $(1\le i<j \le n)$, whereas the second $m$ ones to the inverse edges $j\to i$, in the same order.
-Obviously, $\B_{12}$ is a symmetric matrix as its corresponding upper- and lower-diagonal entries, producing an entry 1, contain the matching $e\to f$ and $f\to e$ edges in both directions (here $e\to f$ is the shorthand for the fact that the end-node of $e$ is the start-node of $f$, and the start-node of $e$ is different of the end-node of $f$); $\B_{21}$ is a symmetric matrix for the same reason. $\B_{11}$ is upper-, $\B_{22}$ is lower-triangular, and they are transposes of each other, because there is a one-to one correspondence between the upper-diagonal entries equal to 1 of $\B_{11}$ and the lower-diagonal entries equal to 1 of $\B_{22}$ such that one contains an $e\to f$ and the other an $f\to e$ relation.
+Let us label the rows (and columns) of $\B$ with the edges, ordered lexicographically: the first $m$ rows correspond to the $j\to i$ edges $(1\le j<i \le n)$, whereas the second $m$ ones to the inverse edges $i\to j$, in the same order.
+Obviously, $\B_{12}$ is a symmetric matrix as its corresponding upper- and lower-diagonal entries, producing an entry 1, contain the matching edges in both directions; $\B_{21}$ is a symmetric matrix for the same reason. $\B_{11}$ is upper-, $\B_{22}$ is lower-triangular, and they are transposes of each other, because there is a one-to one correspondence between the upper-diagonal entries equal to 1 of $\B_{11}$ and the lower-diagonal entries equal to 1 of $\B_{22}$ such that one contains an $e\to f$ and the other an $f\to e$ relation.
 The other entries are equal to 0.

 The above argument shows that in the same position, at most only one entry can be equal to 1 in the four quadrants of $\B$, which means that the corresponding adjacency entry of the line-graph of $G$ is 1; the others are zeros.
-It is also obvious that the undirected $\{ i,j \}$ and $\{ k,j \}$ edges can be joined at $j$ in four possible ways: $i \to j\to k$, $k \rightarrow j \leftarrow i$, $i \leftarrow j\rightarrow k$, and $k \to j\to i$.
-Only one of them results in the true relation $\{ i\to j \} \to \{ j \to k\}$.
+It is also obvious that the undirected $\{ l,j \}$ and $\{ j,i \}$ edges can be joined at $j$ in four possible ways: $i \to j\to l$, $l \rightarrow j \leftarrow i$, $i \leftarrow j\rightarrow l$, and $l \to j\to i$.
+Only one of them results in the true relation $\{ l\to j \} \to \{ j \to i\}$.
 This proves the second statement.
 The sum of the four quadrants of $\B$ is of course symmetric, because of the first statement. \end{proof}

 As a consequence of Proposition~\ref{linegraph},